Copenhagen - The Adventure Begins

 There are sleeping pods at Helsinki International Airport where you can lie flat on a quite comfortable leather mattress, slide the lid of the pod closed and take a nap.

-A pillow and blanket are provided and the mattress is in three section.
+A pillow and blanket are provided and the mattress is in three sections, from top to bottom.
 The middle section lifts out allowing you to safely store your carry on luggage underneath you.

 I did what other folks did which was to leave my shoes outside the pod.

-While a little smaller I found the Finnair plane that took me on the final leg from Helsinki to Copenhagen to be considerably roomier than the one I’d taken during the 12 hour flight from Singapore to Helsinki.
+I found the Finnair plane that took me on the final leg from Helsinki to Copenhagen to be considerably roomier than the one I’d taken during the 12 hour overnight flight from Singapore to Helsinki.